 The construction of Sveaborg began in 1748, when Finland was still under Swedish control.
 Easily the most important person in the long history of the fortress was Count Augustin Ehrensvärd, a Swedish noble and military officer, who oversaw the construction during three building phases.
 Ehrensvärd was more than just a military officer (he had risen to the rank of Field Marshall before his death, and has created the Swedish Archipelago fleet), he was an inspired military architect and an artist, you can still view various examples of his work in the fortress.
 His tomb, a monument erected by King Gustav III, is located on Susisaari island.

-Although the presence of military on the islands has been considerably reduced since 1973, the Suomenlinna garrison continues to house the Meristakoulu, or Naval Academy, of the Finnish Navy.
-Today, Suomenlinna is more than just a part of Helsinki, it is a town in its own right with over 850 permanent residents, providing work for some 400 people all year round, rising to 500 in the summer.
+Although the presence of military on the islands has been considerably reduced since 1973, the Suomenlinna garrison continues to house the Merisotakoulu, or Naval Academy, of the Finnish Navy.
+Today, Suomenlinna is more than just a part of Helsinki, it is a town in its own right with around 800 permanent residents, providing work for some 400 people all year round, rising to 500 in the summer.

 Suomenlinna is not merely a museum of considerable significance, but a living and thriving community.
 Since the mid 1980s, when the Nordic Arts Centre was established there, Suomenlinna has also become known as an avant-garde cultural location, with several buildings having been converted into artists studios and let by the administration at reasonable rates.
 There is an art school for children during the summer, and a summer theatre whose open-air performances regularly get packed houses.
 The islands are very popular with tourists and Helsinki mainlanders not just for the culture, but as a recreational haven – there are parks, a small beach and numerous picnic sites: in 2016 alone over 1 million people visited!

-The first stop for many tourists is the Visitor Centre where they can pick up a Suomenlinna brochure, which includes a detailed map of the islands and is published in 9 languages: Chinese, English, Finnish, French, German, Japanese, Russian, Spanish and Swedish.
-You can also purchase books, gifts and postcards in the centre, or visit the Suomenlinna Museum which is housed in the same building and shows the widescreen Suomenlinna Experience in the auditorium.
+The first stop for many tourists is the Tourist Information at Jetty Barracks where they can pick up a Suomenlinna brochure, which includes a detailed map of the islands and is published in 9 languages: Chinese, English, Finnish, French, German, Japanese, Russian, Spanish and Swedish.
+In Suomenlinna Centre you can get the brochures and also purchase books, gifts and postcards or visit the Suomenlinna Museum which is housed in the same building and shows the widescreen Suomenlinna Experience in the auditorium.